Get the answers to all your burning charcoal grill frequently asked questions in my charcoal grill FAQ. Learn more with the Grilling Life Q&A.

 First, wipe the inside of your lid down with paper towels, soap, and water when it’s still warm to prevent grease and smoke build-up.
 Once you’ve emptied the ashes from the body of your grill, clean it with dish soap and steel wool to remove any residue.

-To finish up the cleaning process, be sure the grill grates are clean (more on that Here), wipe down the outside of the grill’s lid and bowl with soap or glass cleaner, and empty the ash catcher.
+To finish up the cleaning process, be sure the grill grates are clean (you can learn more on that reading my article How To Clean Grill Grates), wipe down the outside of the grill’s lid and bowl with soap or glass cleaner, and empty the ash catcher.

 If your charcoal doesn’t stay lit, it could be because it’s not dry, you’re not giving it enough airflow, it’s arranged flat instead of stacked, your grill’s vents are closed, or it’s humid outside.
 If you’re adding wood to your fire, wet or low-quality wood can also lead your charcoal to burn out.